couchbaselabs/iOS-Couchbase/doc/using_mobile_couchbase.md

 <img src="https://github.com/mschoch/iOS-Couchbase/raw/master/doc/resources/002.png" width="400"/>

-* If you like, you may copy the files into the destination group's folder, or create references to the added files make sure the files are added to your target
+* If you like, you may copy the files into the destination group's folder, or create references to the added files.
+We will add `Couchbase.h` to your target in a few steps, as we need to get in that window later anyway.

 <img src="https://github.com/mschoch/iOS-Couchbase/raw/master/doc/resources/003.png" width="400"/>